Till1983/project-se19-ss24/README.md

 # Personal Blog

 This is a basic web development project by a beginner.
 I will be using HTML, CSS, and the Python Flask framework to create a basic blog.
 It contains a landing page, an about page, and the blog page itself.
-Since the blog is meant to cover a variety of topic, readers will be able to filter the posts by topic according to their interests.
+Since the blog is meant to cover a variety of topics, readers will be able to filter the posts by topic according to their interests.

 The HTML files can be found in the **templates** folder.
 The CSS files can be found in the **static** folder.

-If you want to see the deployed version of the project, click [here](https://project-se19-ss24.onrender.com).
+If you want to see a deployed version of the project, click [here](https://project-se19-ss24.onrender.com).

 Go through the following steps to install the requisite software and run the app: